PKUSEG: A Toolkit for Multi-Domain Chinese Word Segmentation: Abstract

 \section{Abstract}

 Chinese word segmentation (CWS) is a fundamental step of Chinese natural language processing.
 In this paper, we build a new toolkit, named \textbf{PKUSEG}, for multi-domain word segmentation.
-Unlike existing single-model toolkits, PKUSEG targets at multi-domain word segmentation and provides separate models for different domains, such as web, medicine, and tourism.
+Unlike existing single-model toolkits, PKUSEG targets multi-domain word segmentation and provides separate models for different domains, such as web, medicine, and tourism.
+Besides, due to the lack of labeled data in many domains, we propose a domain adaptation paradigm to introduce cross-domain semantic knowledge via a translation system.
+Through this method, we generate synthetic data using a large amount of unlabeled data in the target domain and then obtain a word segmentation model for the target domain.
+We also further refine the performance of the default model with the help of synthetic data.
+Experiments show that PKUSEG achieves high performance on multiple domains.
 The new toolkit also supports POS tagging and model training to adapt to various application scenarios.
-Experiments show that PKUSEG achieves high performance on multiple domains.
-The toolkit is now freely and publicly available for the usage of research and industry.\footnote{https://github.com/lancopku/pkuseg-python/}
+The toolkit is now freely and publicly available for the usage of research and industry.\footnote{\url{https://github.com/lancopku/pkuseg-python/}}